Brent S. Steel

 - Brent S. Steel (ed.)
-Science and Politics: An A to Z Guide to Issues and Controversies (CQ Press, forthcoming).
+Science and Politics: An A to Z Guide to Issues and Controversies (Sage/CQ Press, 2014).

 - Brent S. Steel (Contributing Author), John Dernbach's Acting as if Tomorrow Matters: Accelerating the Transition to Sustainability (Environmental Law Institute Press, 2012).

 - Christopher Simon, Brent S. Steel and Nicholas P. Lovrich, State and Local Government: Sustainability in the 21st Century (Oxford University Press, 2011).

 - Richard Clucas, Mark Henkels, and Brent S. Steel (eds.)
 Oregon Politics and Government: Progressive versus Conservative Populism (Lincoln: University of Nebraska Press, 2005).

 - Brent S. Steel, Richard Clinton and Nicholas Lovrich.
 Environmental Politics and Policy: A Comparative Perspective (Boston: McGraw-Hill, 2003).

 - John C. Pierce, Nicholas P. Lovrich, Brent S. Steel, Mary Ann Steger, and John Tennert, Political Culture and Public Policy in Canada and the United States: Only a Border Apart?
 (New York: Edwin Mellen Publishers, 2000).